kylemfry3/ruby-calculator/README.md

   pyth [USES BOTH X AND Y]: Takes x and y, in relation to the pythagorean theorem, and squares them to find Z. common log: Takes common log to the x x log base [USES BOTH X AND Y]: Takes x and multiplies it by base y to find log

+SIMPLE OPERATIONS:
+  +: Adds x and y
+  -: Subtracts x and y
+  *: Multiplies x and y
+  /: Divides x and y

   ==============================================================================================================================